mkbabb/yajr/README.md

 $$(".class").css({ height: "100px" });
 ```

-The double dollar `$$` syntax will be explained later.
+_The double dollar `$$` syntax will be explained later._

 While also providing the type safety and code completion the former offers through standard TypeScript.

 The end product does just that, but comes with a few caveats:

 ##### Return Type Specialization

-The element type returned by `$(".class")` is of type `IDollarElement & DomElement`, where `DomElement` is a union between a few other common DOM element types.
+The element type returned by `$(".class")` is of type `IDollarElement & Element`.
 In short, if you want to specialize the type returned by a `$` call, you must `&` it with the type `IDollarElement`.

 An example ensuring type safety when dealing with an `HTMLCanvas` element: